Lismore Seminary: Preceding seminaries

 The seminary at Samalaman was only the latest of a series of attempts made by the Vicariate Apostolic of the Highland District to have a permanent seminary for its students within Scotland.
 However, various bishops had to almost constantly move the seminaries.
 This was mainly because Catholic life in Scotland was so fraught and dangerous during the 18th century.
 Also, it was because of severe financial mismanagement of the funds allocated to the seminaries.
 This led to considerable stress amongst the Highland district priests and led to friction with their fellow Scottish Catholic Lowland district priests.

 Eilean Ban

-This seminary opened on an island in the middle of Loch Morar, but students had to be sent home after the Jacobite rising of 1715.
+This seminary opened on an island previously used as a secret chapel in the middle of Loch Morar, but students had to be sent home after the Jacobite rising of 1715.
 One of the students during that time became Bishop Hugh MacDonald.

 The seminary was opened again after twenty-six years, but became too small for its needs, so the college was moved to Guidal.